 But knowing who they are may not feel like enough.
 This is where the competitor analysis comes in.
 You may want to compile as much information as you can about the current status and activities of your well-known competitors.
 In addition, you may want to dig deeper to see if there are any lesser known organizations that could pose a new or rising threat to you.

-As part of building a profile of a competitor, you might collect some or all of the following information:
+As part of building a profile of a competitor, you might want to collect some or all of the following information:

 - Does the organization have non-profit or for-profit status?